Macrometacorp/docs/docs/cep/stream-worker-tasks/create-stream-worker.md

 This page explains how to create stream workers in Macrometa, but it assumes you have the code already written.
 To learn more about writing stream workers, refer to [Stream Worker Basics](../stream-worker-basics/) or look at [Stream Worker Examples](../examples/).

+After you create the stream worker, it is saved in an inactive, unpublished state.
+For instructions on how to publish (activate) it, refer to [Publish/Unpublish Stream Workers](publish-unpublish-stream-workers).

 <Tabs groupId="operating-systems">
 <TabItem value="console" label="Web Console">

 Follow these instructions to create a new stream worker using the GDN console web UI.

 1. [Log in to your Macrometa account](https://auth.paas.macrometa.io/).
-1. Click **Stream Workers**.
+2. Click **Stream Workers**.
-1. If you already have a stream worker written, then paste the code in the Editor tab and skip the following substeps.
+3. If you already have a stream worker written, then paste the code in the Editor tab and skip the following substeps.
 Otherwise, click **New Stream Worker**.
    1. In the **Name** field, enter a name for your stream worker.
 No spaces or special characters are allowed except hyphens (-) and underscores (_).
 Best practice is not write a name that describes what the stream worker does.
-   1. (Optional) Enter a description.
+   2. (Optional) Enter a description.
 Best practice is to include a description so that other users (or future you) understand what the stream worker is for.
-   1. Click **Create**.
+   3. Click **Create**.

       Macrometa creates metadata with the information that you entered.

-1. Enter the rest of your stream worker code.
+4. Enter the rest of your stream worker code.
-1. (Optional) Click **Validate**.
+5. (Optional) Click **Validate**.

    Macrometa validates your stream worker code and displays an error if it is invalid.

-1. Click **Save**.
+6. Click **Save**.
-1. Select edge locations to which your stream worker will be deployed and then click **Save**.
+7. Select edge locations to which your stream worker will be deployed and then click **Save**.

    Your stream worker is now created in an unpublished state.
 To publish it, click **Publish**.